The Meeting (2012 film): Plot

-The film opens at the Nnamdi Azikiwe International Airport, Abuja, with a phone conversation between Mr. Makinde Esho (Femi Jacobs) and his managing director (Jide Kosoko).
-Makinde is reminded by his MD about how important it is for him to get an authorization from the Ministry of Land, and return to Lagos with a positive feedback.
-Just as Makinde is about to board a taxi, he is interrupted by Ejura (Linda Ejiofor), a female Corp member who pleads to share the ride, as she is short on cash and there is a long queue at the ATM.
+The film opens at the Nnamdi Azikiwe International Airport, Abuja, with a phone conversation between Mr. Makinde Esho and his managing director.
+Makinde is reminded by his MD about how important it is for him to get an authorization from the Ministry of Land and return to Lagos with positive feedback.
+Just as Makinde is about to board a taxi, he is interrupted by Ejura, a female Corp member who pleads to share the ride, as she is short on cash and there is a long queue at the ATM.
 Makinde refuses at first, but after much persuasion from Ejura, he reluctantly agrees.
 Even though Ejura had promised earlier to remain quiet during the ride, her inquisitive nature gives Makinde facial expressions that prompt answers and eventually start a conversation.

-Mr Makinde arrives at the Ministry of Land and encounters Mr. Ugor (Chinedu Ikedieze) being forced out of the building by security operatives.
-Makinde is in awe but manages to find his way to the reception desk to meet the minister's discourteous secretary, Clara Ikemba (Rita Dominic).
+Mr. Makinde arrives at the Ministry of Land and encounters Mr. Ugor being forced out of the building by security operatives.
+Makinde is in awe but manages to find his way to the reception desk to meet the minister's discourteous secretary, Clara Ikemba.
 He is unapologetically informed by Clara that his meeting, which was originally scheduled for 9:30 am, has been moved to 4:30 pm.
 Makinde retires his stance and joins the other appointees who are all seated to see the minister.
-While waiting, Clara informs the appointees that she sells recharge cards and cold drinks to cater for their needs as they wait to see the minister, Ejura also calls Mr Makinde to thank him for the ride he gave to her earlier while he has lunch at a nearby eatery.
+While waiting, Clara informs the appointees that she sells recharge cards and cold drinks to cater for their needs as they wait to see the minister, Ejura also calls Mr. Makinde to thank him for the ride he gave to her earlier while he has lunch at a nearby eatery.
 Several hours pass and Makinde is yet to hear a word from the secretary about his rescheduled meeting.
 He decides to inquire about it from her but to his surprise, she informs him rudely that the minister has already left the office.
 Makinde argues that she could have told him and the others waiting, instead of making people waste their precious time.
 Clara replies him "OYO (meaning On Your Own) is their case", a slang which means every man is responsible to himself and she has no business telling them to wait or go home.
 The meeting is eventually rescheduled for the following day.
 Makinde checks into a hotel.
 While trying to fight boredom, Ejura calls and eventually joins Makinde in the hotel in a bid to keep him company.